Abstract Submission Process

 – Conclusion

 • *Excluding title, authors (full given name plus family name) and institution, your abstract must not exceed 250 words.
+Words over this limit will be removed without notice

 • Case studies will not be considered under any circumstance